praeclarum/Bind/README.md

 ## Installation

 Bind can be included in your project by simply including `Bind.cs` in your project.
-It will work in any .NET 4 project.
+It will work in any .NET 4.5 project.

-(Bind will not work in Windows Store apps because Microsoft broke System.Reflection's API.
-Write to your local evangelist and tell them to fix it.)
+There is even a Portable Class Library version of the project that works on Profile 78 (which includes everything except Silverlight 5).